Osteotome

 An osteotome is an instrument used for cutting or preparing bone.
 Osteotomes are similar to a chisel but bevelled on both sides.
 They are used today in plastic surgery, orthopedic surgery and dental implantation.
+In dentistry the term is applied to instruments that prepare the implant site by compacting and displacing bone rather than by cutting it away, a usage that differs from the cutting instruments of orthopaedic surgery.

 The chain osteotome, originally referred to simply as the osteotome, was invented by the German physician Bernhard Heine in 1830.
 This device is essentially a small chainsaw.